Mohamed-Salah20/memory-card-game/README.md

 - Check for matching pairs
 - Disable further interactions while cards are being flipped
 - Reset the game to allow for replay

+## Deployment
+I deployed the game using Github Actions and you can play it on the provided url: (https://mohamed-salah20.github.io/memory-card-game/)